Mind over Machine

 Fred Brooks

-Our focus is therefore at once very specific and infinite; We do not say anything about the whole World — only the software world, but just like the sequence of numbers between zero and one, it is itself also infinite.
+Our focus is thus both very specific and infinite; We are not saying anything about the whole world - only the software world, but just like the series of numbers between zero and one, it is also infinite.

 We cannot say with certainty what “Regenerative Software Development” is — that is what we must contribute to.

-We do not see it as our task to dogmatically define it.
-Instead, we — in dialogue with the wider world — have taken on the task of examining it, concertizing it, debating it, developing techniques and tools that support it.
-We will concretely develop software systems based on these assumptions and thereby empirically gather feedback, which enables us to continuously adjust our assumptions and improve our processes and contributions to “Regenerative software development” by supporting and enabling its spread.
+We do not see it as our job to define it dogmatically.
+Instead, we will — in dialogue with the outside world — undertake the task of investigating it, fleshing it out, debating it, developing techniques and tools that support it.
+We will concretely develop software systems based on these assumptions and thereby empirically obtain feedback that enables us to continuously adjust our assumptions and improve our processes and contribution to “Regenerative software development” by supporting and enabling its spread.

-• We reject manipulative models that treat end-users as a product to be exploited.
+- We reject manipulative models which consider end users as a product that can be exploited.

-• We eliminate digital waste and technical debt through principles such as end-user involvement, accessibility, high quality and consciously generic and reusable design.
+- We eliminate digital waste and technical debt through principles such as end-user involvement, accessibility, high quality and conscious generic and reusable design.

-• We advocate that software is part of humanity’s cultural heritage, not merely corporate intellectual property (IP).
-The systems, and the knowledge, we develop are Open Source and CopyLeft.
+- We advocate that software is part of people’s cultural heritage, not just companies’ intellectual property (IP).
+The systems and the knowledge we develop are Open Source and CopyLeft.

-• We actively work to improve and optimize the personal experience of developing and contributing to software.
+- We are actively working on improving and optimizing the personal experience it is to develop and contribute to software.
 Not only with a focus on capital interests but also with a focus on people’s lived lives.

-• Long-term systems thinking is prioritised over short-term or immediate gains.
-We commit to holistic thinking and explore and strengthen relationships between systems, components and events, rather than breaking them down and viewing them as isolated parts.
+- Long-term systems thinking is prioritized over short-term or immediate benefits.
+We profess holistic thinking and explore and strengthen relationships between systems, components and events, rather than breaking them down and seeing them as isolated parts.

-1. We see it as a prerequisite for a regenerative software development paradigm that we use economic theory that does not accept the idea of the market’s self-regulating “Invisible hand” and that does not rely solely on pricing, cost-benefit and gross domestic product.
-Examples of alternative economic theories we lean on are Wellbeing Economy or more broadly Heterodox economic theory
+We see it as a prerequisite for a regenerative software development paradigm that we use economic theory that does not accept the idea of the market’s self-regulating “Invisible hand” and that does not base itself unambiguously on pricing, cost-benefit and gross domestic product examples of alternative economic theories we lean on are Wellbeing economy or more generally Heterodox economic theory ↩